rosell-dk/webp-convert/docs/webp-on-demand/webp-on-demand.md

 - Perhaps your site is on *Apache*, but it has been configured to use *Nginx* to serve image files.
 To find out which server that is handling the images, browse to an image and eximine the "Server" response header.
 In case *NGINX* are serving images, see if you can reconfigure your server setup.
 Alternatively, you can create *NGINX* rewrite rules.
 There are some [here](https://github.com/S1SYPHOS/kirby-webp#nginx) and [there](https://github.com/uhop/grunt-tight-sprite/wiki/Recipe:-serve-WebP-with-nginx-conditionally).
 - Perhaps the server isn't configured to allow *.htaccess* files?
 Try inserting rubbish in the top of the *.htaccess* file and refresh.
 You should now see an *Internal Server Error* error page.
 If you don't, your *.htaccess* file is ignored.
 Probably you will need to set *AllowOverride All* in your Virtual Host.
 [Look here for more help]( https://docs.bolt.cm/3.4/howto/making-sure-htaccess-works#test-if-htaccess-is-working)
+- Perhaps the Apache *mod_rewrite* extension isn't enabled?
+Try removing both `<IfModule mod_rewrite.c>` and `</IfModule>` lines: if you get an *Internal Server Error* error page after this change, it's probably that it's indeed not enabled.

 ## Related